If you have any questions please contact Sue Coates at (810) 762-0523 or email@example.com.

 Prepaids are encumbered against the cost center's budget when the requisition is entered.
 Proper accounting controls are maintained by tracking outstanding advances in a prepaid expense account.
 This is monitored by the accounting office.
 When the prepaid is cleared, the encumbrance is relieved, the advance account is cleared, and actual expenditures are posted to the cost center.

-† Proper accounting standards are followed which say we must charge items to the proper fiscal year.
-For items that cross fiscal years, we are especially careful to charge the expense in the fiscal year in which the goods and/or service are received.
+† Proper accounting standards are followed which state we must charge items to the proper fiscal year.
+For items that cross fiscal years, we are especially careful to charge the expense in the fiscal year in which the goods and/or services are received.